joshTopp/Skateboard_Trick_Classifier/README.md

   Make it accurate with some basic tricks Ollie, Pop Shuv, and Kickflip

 FUTURE GOALS:
-  Expand to a lot more tricks that more complex to classify
+  Expand to a lot more tricks that are more complex to classify